 Defiance can stem from a number of circumstances.
 For some children, being defiant is a way to get attention or take control over their lives.
 Other children become defiant because of hormonal changes and other developmental struggles.
 In some instances though, the defiance is the result of an underlying issue, such as a learning disability, autism, oppositional defiant disorder (ODD), childhood depression, trauma, grief, or other conditions.

 Try to look for the root cause of the defiance.
 When did this behavior start, and what sparked it?
 At Oakland Psychological Clinic, we provide psychological testing services to address some of these questions.
 If your child has an underlying condition, we can provide a definitive diagnosis.
-Then you can seek treatment which may resolve the defiance issues.
+Then you can seek treatment that may resolve the defiance issues.

 Take a Break before Assigning a Punishment